-‘The cage’ technique can be adapted to a variety of different sized outdoor guerrilla marijuana patches, but today we will learn how to build a standard 4′ x 10′ caged guerrilla patch.
-Enough to fit a few low-profile hybrids.
+The cage technique can be adapted to a variety of different sized outdoor guerrilla marijuana patches, but today we will learn how to build a standard 4′ x 10′ caged guerrilla patch.
+Enough room to fit a few low-profile hybrids.

-Ideal for growing close quarters in thick vegetation such as a grass or crop field, ‘the cage’ creates an effect similar to camouflage netting and relies on our previous grow tip that you can find here: Hawaiian Grow Tip #1
+Ideal for growing close quarters in thick vegetation such as a grass or crop field, the cage creates an effect similar to camouflage netting and relies on our previous grow tip that you can find here: Hawaiian Grow Tip #1

 Cut four sticks to use as corner stakes—around 2″ thick.
 The height of the sticks should be slightly lower then the surrounding vegetation, as to avoid being seen.
 After your sticks are obtained, stake them sturdily into the ground at the four corners of your patch.

 Take care to fasten the side wall securely to the post sticks using wire or tightly fastened rope.

 Raise the cut piece of fence up to the top of your four sticks: this will be the lid.
-Position your post sticks to the inside of the wire fence corners and secure tightly with thin non-flashy rope or a cut strand of rusty wire.
+Position your post sticks to the inside of the wire fence corners and secure tightly with thin non-flashy rope or a cut pieces of rusty wire.

 Take a step back and analyze your work.
+Ask yourself:

 Does my guerrilla patch blend in to the surrounding vegetation?
-Will this easily be spotted by helicopters or hunters?

-An ounce of prevention is worth a pound of cure
+An ounce of prevention is worth a pound of cure!

-Congratulations, now you have a stealthy marijuana patch that can used to harvest chronic buds away from home.
-‘The cage’ example size used is meant to fit about 3 – 4 moderately sized indica-sativa hybrids, maxing out at around 6 feet or so.
-Once your cage is built, you can reuse it again and again enjoying multiple harvests.
+Congratulations!
+Now you have a stealthy marijuana patch that can used to harvest chronic buds away from home.
+The example size used here is meant to fit roughly 3 to 4 medium size indica/sativa hybrids, maxing out at around 6 feet or so.
+Once your cage is built, you can reuse it again-and-again, for multiple crops.

 Disclaimer:: We do not promote or undertake in illegal activities.